Monetize Your Podcast

 To set your brand up for success, we’ll walk through how to create a successful podcast advertising campaign.
 Starting with strategies and best practices, industry advertising rates, and podcast networks that work with a variety of shows, this is the comprehensive guide to effective podcast advertising.

-To begin, let’s first how advertising your brand within podcasts is a powerful way to reach new customers.
+To begin, let’s first see how advertising your brand within podcasts is a powerful way to reach new customers.

 Is Podcast Advertising Effective?